Longmire (TV series): Development and production

 Longmire received a pilot order on December 14, 2010.
 The pilot was written by John Coveny and Hunt Baldwin, and directed by Christopher Chulack.
 Coveny, Baldwin, and Chulack serve as executive producers alongside Greer Shephard, Michael M. Robin, and the production companies Warner Horizon Television and the Shephard/Robin Company.
 The series is an adaptation of the Longmire mystery novels written by best-selling author Craig Johnson.

-The story is set in northern Wyoming, but the series was filmed in several locations in New Mexico, including Santa Fe, Eagle Nest, Espanola, Red River, Las Vegas, New Mexico, and Pecos, New Mexico.
+The story is set in northern Wyoming, but the series was filmed in several locations in New Mexico, including Santa Fe, Eagle Nest, Espanola, Red River, Las Vegas, Lamy, Pecos and the Valles Caldera.
 Buffalo, in Johnson County, in northeast Wyoming, is the setting for some scenes set in the fictional town of Durant, county seat of Absaroka.

 Casting announcements began in February 2011, with Robert Taylor cast first in the lead role of Sheriff Walt Longmire.
 Katee Sackhoff, Bailey Chase, Cassidy Freeman, and Lou Diamond Phillips followed, with Sackhoff cast in the role of Victoria "Vic" Moretti, Chase cast as Branch Connally, Freeman cast as Cady Longmire, and Phillips cast as Henry Standing Bear.

 On August 26, 2011, A&E picked up the series for a 10-episode first season.
 A&E renewed it for a second season on June 29, 2012, following early success as the highest-rated summer scripted drama debut, and as A&E's highest-rated scripted drama.
 The network renewed it for a third season on November 25, 2013.

 In 2013, massive wildfires scorched the Valles Caldera National Preserve, which disrupted the series production.
 Three fires started over a three-week period, two at the same time.
 The Prescott Fire Department's Granite Mountain Hotshots assisted in preventing the destruction of the area around where Walt's house is filmed.
 Nineteen of the Hotshots' 20 members were later killed battling the 2013 Yarnell Hill Fire in Arizona.
 The second season's finale honored them in the closing credits.